jnre/jnre.github.io/_posts/2022-11-22-to-enum-or-not.md

 let suits: cardSuits = "diamond" //OK
 ```

-but can we do better? what if they are point system involve for the suits?
+but can we do better? what if there are point system involve for the suits?
 (e.g us wanting to rank them in bridge order - clubs diamond hearts spade)

 ```typescript